On non-orientable surfaces in 4-manifolds: Introduction

 where $S^2$ is a $2$-sphere embedded into $X$, and $k+\ell$ is the cross-cap number of $S$. \end{remark}

 As a consequence of the splitting theorem (Theorem~\ref{th:1a}) we show that a version of the recent Gabai light bulb theorem (Theorem~\ref{th:5}) holds true for non-orientable surfaces as well.

 \begin{theorem} Let $X$ be an orientable $4$-manifold such that $\pi_1(X)$ has no $2$-torsion.
-Let $S_1$ and $S_2$ be two homotopic embedded $G$-inessential closed surfaces with common transverse sphere $G$.
-Suppose that the normal Euler numbers of $S_1$ and $S_2$ agree.
-Then the surfaces are ambiently isotopic via an isotopy that fixes the transverse sphere pointwise.
+Let $S_0$ and $S_1$ be two homotopic embedded $G$-inessential closed surfaces with common geometric dual $G$.
+Suppose that the normal Euler numbers of $S_0$ and $S_1$ agree.
+Suppose that the surface $S_0$ agrees in a neighborhood of $S_0\cap G$ with $S_1$.
+Then the surfaces are ambiently isotopic via an isotopy that fixes the geometric dual pointwise.

 \end{theorem}

 In the orientable case considered by Gabai the normal Euler number does not play a role.
 However, this invariant is critical when the surfaces are non-orientable, see Remark~\ref{rk:newd}.
 Theorem~\ref{th:6b} has a number of applications.